William Bennett: Radio and television

 In April 2004, Bennett began hosting Morning in America, a nationally syndicated radio program produced and distributed by Dallas, Texas-based Salem Communications.
 The show aired live weekdays from 6:00 to 9:00 a.m.
 Eastern Time, and was one of the only syndicated conservative talk shows in the morning drive time slot.
-However, its clearances were limited due to a preference for local shows in this slot, and the show got most of its clearances on Salem-owned outlets.
+However, few stations carried the show due to a preference for local shows in this slot, and the show was mainly broadcast on Salem-owned outlets.
 Morning in America was also carried on Sirius Satellite Radio, on Channel 144, also known as the Patriot Channel.
 Bennett retired from full-time radio on March 31, 2016.

 In 2008, Bennett became the host of a CNN weekly talk show, Beyond the Politics.
-The show did not have a long run, but Bennett remained a CNN contributor until he was fired in 2013 by then-new CNN president, Jeff Zucker.
+The show did not have a long run, but Bennett remained a CNN contributor until he was fired in 2013 by then-new CNN president Jeff Zucker.

 Bennett has been moderating The Wise Guys, a Sunday night show on Fox News, since January 2018.
 Carried on Fox Nation as well, participants include Tyrus, Byron York, Ari Fleischer, Victor Davis Hanson, and others.